pm98zz-c/dvorak-dev/README.md

 You can of course override any of those, and set them to anything you feel more comfortable to.
 Options are too many to be listed, and there a different ways to set those options (editing /etc/default/keyboard, through `xkmsetmap`, with `dpkg-reconfigure keyboard-configuration`, ... ).
 If you're using Gnome, have a look at the "Additional Keyboard options" in the gnome-tweaks tool.
 For example, I've set mine to "lock" the numpad mode when both CapsLock and the "Greater" key are pressed.

+### Mac Os

+In a terminal:
+- clone this repository: `git clone https://github.com/pm98zz-c/dvorak-dev.git`
+- go the cloned folder: `cd dvorak-dev`
+- make the install script executable: `chmod +x mac/install.sh` To install system-wide, run the script as sudo.
+- execute it: `sudo ./mac/install.sh`
+Or, to install for your user only, run it without sudo.
+- execute it: `./mac/install.sh`

 ## Learning curve

 This is only a slight variation of the original Programmer Dvorak, so if you're already familiar with it - or with the standard Dvorak layout, you should just feel at home and be comfortable within hours.
 If you are using QWERTY/AZERTY, it's a different story.
-It won't be easier nor more difficult than learning to [touch type](https://en.wikipedia.org/wiki/Touch_typing) with any other specialized layout...
+It won't be easier (nor more difficult) than learning to [touch type](https://en.wikipedia.org/wiki/Touch_typing) with any other specialized layout like Dvorak, Colemak or other...

 ## Feedback and contributions